 - neurological diseases

 - pregnancy complications

-- certain cancers, especially breast, prostate, and colon.
+- certain cancers, including breast, prostate, and colon

 - fatty fish, such as salmon, mackerel, and tuna

 - beef liver